mdragone1/ESP32-IoT-Workshop/docs/part3/CLOUDANT.md

 ### Step 2 - Store IoT Sensor Data with Node-RED

-In this step you will use Node-RED to store IoT Sensor data from the ESP8266 DHT environmental sensors in a Cloud database.
+In this step you will use Node-RED to store IoT Sensor data from the ESP8266 DHT environmental sensors in a MongoDB database.

-- When the flow is imported there will be a misconfigured node (configured to use IBM Cloudant DB) – indicated by a red triangle.
+- When the flow is imported there will be a misconfigured node (since it is configured to use another DB, i.e. the IBM Cloudant DB) – indicated by a red triangle.
  ![Node-RED Cloudant Flow cropped](screenshots/Node-RED-Cloudant-flow-cropped.png)
 - Replace the IBM cloudant input node with the input node for your database (e.g. mongoDB),
 - Associate the input db node with with your database instance, double-click on the historical data node and press the red Done button.
 The red error triangle will turn blue.